Skip to main content

 7. Safety Equipment Malfunction - The safety product does not operate as intended and use of the product may lead to injury or death.

-8. Choking - Use of the product may lead to choking, or the product violates federal toy safety standards, or the product violates federal children clothing standards (drawstrings).
+9. Choking - Use of the product may lead to choking, or the product violates federal toy safety standards, or the product violates federal children clothing standards (drawstrings).

-9. Impact - Use of the product may lead to an unintentional impact that may cause injury or death.
+10. Cuts - Use of the product may lead to unintentional cuts and/or lacerations.

 Recall Remedies - 5 Years